 Veteran’s scams can take many forms.
-Your BBB provides the following information on different types of offers and scams that can put our Veterans at jeopardy of becoming victims of fraud, paying more for items than they should or identity theft.
+BBB provides the following information on different types of offers and scams that can put our Veterans at jeopardy of becoming victims of fraud, paying more for items than they should or identity theft.

 Types of Scams:

-• Be cautious of scammers who contact veterans saying they need to update their credit card information or other records with the Veterans Administration.
+• Be cautious of scammers who contact veterans saying that they need to update their credit card information or other records with the Veterans Administration.
 The scammers then use the information to commit identity theft.

 • Be wary of bogus charities with names that reference the Armed Forces and seek donations.

-• Hang up on fraudsters calling themselves veterans advocates who try to convince veterans they can get more benefits by transferring their investments into an irrevocable trust, which often contains unsuitable investments.
+• Hang up on fraudsters calling themselves veterans advocates who try to convince veterans that they can get more benefits by transferring their investments into an irrevocable trust, which often contains unsuitable investments.

 • Military Loans: Flashy offers promising "up to 40 percent of your monthly take home pay," "guaranteed loans," "instant approval," "no credit check," "all ranks approved," often come with sky-high interest rates and hidden fees designed to bilk borrowers out of cash and damage financial security.